The perfect cone compactification of quotients of type IV domains: Compactifications

 (where ``+'' denotes a connected component) be the associated Hermitian symmetric domain of type IV.
 Let $O^+(L)$ denote the subgroup of $O(L)$ preserving $D_L$ and let $D_L^{\bullet}$ denote the affine cone over $D_L$.
 We consider modular forms:

-\begin{definition} Let $n\geq 3$, $k\in \ZZ$, $\Gamma< O^+(L)$ be a subgroup of finite index and $\chi:\Gamma\to\IC^*$ be a character.
-A holomorphic function $F:D_L^{\bullet}\to\IC$ is called a modular form of weight $k$ and character $\chi$ for the group $\Gamma$ if:
+\begin{definition} Let $n\geq 3$, $k\in \bbZ$, $\Gamma< O^+(L)$ be a subgroup of finite index and $\chi:\Gamma\to\bbC^*$ be a character.
+A holomorphic function $F:D_L^{\bullet}\to\bbC$ is called a modular form of weight $k$ and character $\chi$ for the group $\Gamma$ if:

-\end{definition} In the case $n<3$ an analogous definition would not imply the holomorphicity of $F$ at the boundary, for more details we refer to Definition 6.4 of \cite{GHS13} and the following discussion.
-Let $M_k(\Gamma, 1$) denote the space of weight $k$ modular form with trivial character, the Baily-Borel compactification of the quotient $\cF_L(\Gamma):=D_L/\Gamma$ can be defined as:
+\end{definition} In the case $n<3$ an analogous definition would not imply the holomorphicity of $F$ at the boundary, for more details we refer to Definition 6.4 and its discussion in \cite{GHS13}.
+Let $M_k(\Gamma, 1$) denote the space of weight $k$ modular form with trivial character.
+The Baily-Borel compactification of the quotient $\cF_L(\Gamma):=D_L/\Gamma$ can be defined as:

 The Baily-Borel compactification is set-theoretically well understood, indeed the following holds: \begin{theorem} (\cite{GHS13} Theorem 5.5) The Baily-Borel compactification $\overline{\cF_L(\Gamma)}^{BB}$ decomposes as: